neketaaa/hangman/README.md

 'milestone_4.py'

 The class Hangman uses modified functions created in previous milestone as self methods.
 It also has fields for all data required for this game.
 The check_guess() method checks if the input letter is in the word.
 If yes it updates the appropriate fields, othervise reduces num_lives by 1.
 The ask_for_input() method asks user to enter single letter in an infinite loop and checks if the input is valid.

+## Milestone 5: Putting it all togather

+'milestone_5.py'

+The entire Hangman game logic is implemented in the 'milestone_5.py' file.
+It includes the class Hangman, which takes two parameters during initialization: a list of words to choose from and a number of lives.
+The class has methods ask_for_input() and check_guess() which ask for input in an infinite loop and check if the input is in the word, respectively.
+A separate function, play_game(), creates a Hangman object and calls its methods until either the win or loss conditions are met.
+To play the game in the console, the play_game() function can be called with list_of_words and num_lives passed to it as arguments.